 A student must obtain permission from the Dean of VATNP to continue in the Nursing Program under the following conditions:

 1. Repeating a course with a grade below “C”

 3. Cumulative GPA below 2.0.

-According to the VCCS Policy 5.7.4 “A student will normally be limited to two enrollments in the same credit course.”
+According to the VCCS Policy 5.6.3 and 5.7.4 “A student will normally be limited to two enrollments in the same credit course.”
 Any exception to this policy must be approved by the program dean and the vice president of instruction and student services.

 Financial Requirements: In addition to the usual college tuition and fees, the nursing program requires uniforms with accessories, textbooks, progressive testing and remediation program, physical exam, immunizations, Mantoux Tuberculin Skin Test or chest x-ray, a background check, drug screen, and medical document package, CPR Certification, and HIPAA Certification.